-Welcome to our round-up of the latest business news for our clients.
-Please contact us if you want to talk about how these updates affect your business.
+Welcome to our weekly round up of the latest business news for our clients.
+Please contact DUA Accountancy and Business Consultancy to talk with us about how these updates may affect your business.
 We are here to support you!

 Autumn Budget 2025: What Does It Mean for Your Business?